ferg-dwr/HRL_StoryMap_Embeddings/HRL_SM_TRACKER.md

 - Callback: the kitchen, the sponge, the nursery

 ### Panel 4 — Scientists who check the work
-- Measuring fish, water, and landscapes before and after
+- Measuring fish, water, and landscapes before and after restoration and flow actions happen
 - Changing course when something isn't helping
 - *Avoid the term "adaptive management."
 Say what it means*
 - *Hinge into Screen 10:* so where is this actually happening?